If compassion could be learned, I’d hold a weekly Compassion class for white Evangelicals.

 Lesson planning for the class would be an easy gig.

-I wouldn’t need to generate a single piece of content.
+I wouldn’t need to generate a single piece of new content.

 Blessed are the merciful, for they will be shown mercy.
 Matt 5:7